 Health Behavior Assessment and Intervention

 In 2002, Medicare established “Health Behavior Assessment and Intervention” (HBAI) CPT codes that are meant to facilitate the integration of primary care and behavioral health to address recovery from medical issues (not psychological problems).
-WA Department of Labor and Industries reimburses for these services and the Medical Director encourages their use.
-These codes allow a psychologist to identify psychosocial/behavioral issues that may interfere with recovery or adherence to medical treatment protocols, and provide up to 12 education / coaching sessions to address those barriers.
+WA Department of Labor and Industries reimburses for these services and the Medical Director, Gary Franklin, MD, encourages their use.
+These codes allow us to identify psychosocial/behavioral issues that may interfere with recovery or adherence to medical treatment protocols, and provide education / coaching sessions to address those barriers.
 Those barriers can include a wide variety of the subclinical psychosocial issues seen in injured workers that often complicates their care (anger, fear, passivity, hopelessness, anxiety, ignorance, etc.).

 No formal psychological evaluation required

 No diagnosis of a “mental disorder” required